fvutils/pyuvm-dataclasses/doc/source/index.rst

 In the example above, note the following:

-- PyUVM components and objects are marked with decorators
+- PyUVM components and objects are marked with decorators.
-- No `build_phase` methods are required in order to construct elements
+- No `build_phase` methods are required in order to construct elements.

 - Declaring an analysis_imp automatically calls a local method named `write_<imp>`.
   If the user doesn't declare this method, a placeholder is created instead

 The PyUVM Dataclasses version of this simple producer/consumer example requires 22% less code than the full PyUVM version.